Arden-Arcade Car Accident and Personal Injury Lawyer

 - Incurred and future medical bills

-- Mental anguish and psychological trauma (i.e. pain and suffering)
+- Mental anguish and psychological trauma (i.e., pain and suffering)

 A common question asked by clients is how much they can reasonably expect to receive, either through a settlement or jury verdict.
 The honest answer is that it depends on the facts of your case and the amount of economic and non-economic damages you suffered.
-The more extensive your bodily injuries and lost wages are, the more likely you are to receive a more substantial financial recovery.Higher Income Bracket Often Means More Substantial Damages
+The more extensive your bodily injuries and lost wages are, the more likely you will receive a more substantial financial recovery.Higher Income Bracket Often Means More Substantial Damages

-Arden-Arcade boasts some of the wealthiest neighborhoods in Sacramento including the affluent neighborhoods of Arden Park, Arden Oaks, Sierra Oaks, and Sierra Oaks Vista.
+Arden-Arcade boasts some of the wealthiest neighborhoods in Sacramento, including the affluent areas of Arden Park, Arden Oaks, Sierra Oaks, and Sierra Oaks Vista.
 This is important because if someone earning a substantial salary is seriously injured in an accident, the amount of recoverable damages also increases.

 After a serious accident, do not make the mistake of posting a message on Facebook or Twitter describing the incident.
 This is evidence that can be used against you by the defense team for the at-fault driver.
 In addition, do not speak to anyone about the accident besides your attorney.

-The decision on whether to settle your personal injury case or take it trial is ultimately in your hands.
-As the client, you have the power to accept or reject a settlement offer.
+The decision to settle your personal injury case or take it to trial is ultimately in your hands.
+As the client, you can accept or reject a settlement offer.
 Your attorney will offer sound legal advice and an honest assessment of your chances of success in the courtroom.
 But your attorney can never accept a settlement offer without your approval.
-You are in the proverbial driver’s seat when it comes to settling your case or going to trial.
+You are in the proverbial driver’s seat when settling your case or going to trial.How You Are Compensated

-The minimum amount of liability insurance required by state law is $15,000 per person and $30,000 per accident.
+The minimum liability insurance required by state law is $15,000 per person and $30,000 per accident.
 That may sound like a lot of money, but it is not when you consider the serious bodily injuries suffered by many individuals involved in serious car wrecks.

-Underinsured motorist claims are more complex than traditional personal injury claims due to specific terms, conditions and potential policy restrictions.
-For example, under California law, you are only allowed to collect the difference in available insurance limits.
-This means if you have $100,000 in underinsured motorist coverage and the other driver has $30,000 in liability coverage, but you only have $75,000 in damages, you can obtain the difference and not the full $100,000 in underinsured coverage.You Have a Limited Amount of Time to Take Legal Action
+Underinsured motorist claims are more complex than traditional personal injury claims due to specific terms, conditions, and potential policy restrictions.
+For example, you can only collect the difference in available insurance limits under California law.
+If you have $100,000 in underinsured motorist coverage and the other driver has $30,000 in liability coverage, but you only have $75,000 in damages, you can obtain the difference and not the total $100,000 in underinsured coverage.You Have a Limited Amount of Time to Take Legal Action

-Taking swift action in hiring a lawyer and getting your case filed is extremely important.
-This is because, in California, an injured party has only two years from the date of the collision to file a lawsuit in court.
-If you wait to file after two years, there is a very good chance your case will get thrown out of court.
+Taking swift action in hiring a lawyer and filing your case is extremely important.
+This is because, in California, an injured party has only two years from the collision date to file a lawsuit in court.
+If you wait to file after two years, there is a good chance your case will get thrown out of court.

-If you or someone you love has been seriously injured in a car crash, please call our experienced Arden-Arcade personal injury attorneys for free, friendly and no-obligation advice.
-I can be reached at (916) 921-6400 or (800) 404-5400.
+If you or someone you love has been seriously injured in a car crash, please call our experienced Arden-Arcade personal injury attorneys for free, friendly, and no-obligation advice.
+We can be reached at (916) 921-6400 or (800) 404-5400.